 The last category was added in 2018 to account for more severe weather that may include high winds and heavy rains, often resulting in visibility problems.

 Using Weather Data in Your Car Accident Case

-Sometimes weather has no effect on a crash and in other cases, it’s the main reason that the accident happened.
-This is particularly true when weather is severe, but the other driver was traveling far too fast for the conditions of the road.
+Sometimes the weather has no effect on a crash and in other cases, it’s the main reason that the accident happened.
+This is particularly true when the weather is severe, but the other driver was traveling far too fast for the conditions of the road.